-Published on: 21 Hydref 2013 Author: Katherine Woodfine
+Published on: 21 October 2013 Author: Katherine Woodfine

 When BookTrust's children's book experts were putting together our list of the 100 Best Books, we had many conversations about the books we had loved when we were young.
 We relaised there's a whole bunch of children's classics which aren't so popular with children now, and some that have been almost forgotten entirely.

 Although we all agreed that these were wonderful books that deserved to be better known by today's young readers, we had to ask ourselves tough questions about whether they should make it onto our list when they hadn't managed to stand the test of time.

 We sometimes found ourselves asking why some of these books didn't seem to have the 'staying power' which other children's favourites had demonstrated.
 Sadly in many cases it's simply because they have fallen out of print, and so missed the opportunity to be read and enjoyed by new generations of readers.
 Step in Hot Key Books, who have recently embarked on a new project to reissue some of these very titles.

 Do you remember your favourite childhood book?
 Perhaps it was an adventure story that inspired you to travel the world, or a hilarious page-turner that still makes you smile today.
 It's these books that we share with friends, family and strangers (whether they like it or not), and recommend to people throughout our lives – because, classic or not, they are our favourites.

 Now imagine going to buy that book for a friend and discovering that the book has gone out of print – and you can't get a copy.
 You can't share your experience, and a new generation won't stumble upon the story as you once did.